neverendingqs/serverless-dotenv-plugin/README.md

 AUTH0_CLIENT_SECRET=12345xyz
 ```

-When deploying, all the variables listed in `.env` will automatically be available in the deployed Lambda functions.
+When deploying, all the variables listed in `.env` will automatically be available in the deployed functions.

 ## Automatic ENV File Resolution